simonbasle/bavrd-core/README.md

 # BAVRD-core
 This is the core module of the BAVRD project, pronounced like 'Bav-hard'.

-This project is an attempt at a modular chatbot, inspired by GitHub's Hubot.
+This project is an attempt at a modular chatbot, inspired by GitHub's Hubot, built upon the Vert.x platform thus allowing polyglot modules.

-It is built upon the Vert.x platform, hopefully allowing polyglot modules, with Gradle.
+##BAVRD is heavily work-in-progress!

 ##Usage
 The module starting point is MainBot.
 You can execute it on the Vert.x platform and pass it a json configuration file.